 Characterizing the contribution of crop plant progenitors is important to understand crop domestication, provide relevant resources for breeding, and inform conservation strategies.
 Bananas (Musa spp.) are cultivated throughout subtropical and tropical regions worldwide, mainly for their fruits, which can be consumed raw as dessert bananas or cooked as a starch-rich staple food.
 They are one of several crops (including sugarcane [Saccharum officinarum] and yams [Dioscorea spp.]; Denham et al., 2020) that were domesticated in a region extending from Southeast Asia (SEA) to Melanesia.
 In banana, the main features selected by humans are related to fruit edibility, i.e., the absence of seeds in the fruit and the development of pulp-enriched fruits without fertilization (parthenocarpy) (Perrier et al., 2011; Simmonds, 1962).
-Due to their reduced fertility, naturally occurring vegetative propagation has been used to perpetuate and disperse cultivars (Denham et al., 2020; Perrier et al., 2011).
+Due to their reduced fertility, naturally occurring vegetative propagation has been used to perpetuate and which permits use, distribution and reproduction in any medium, provided the original work is properly cited.